Therazhundur Vedapureeswarar Temple

+The Archaeological Survey of India (ASI) has recently documented a set of inscriptions dating to the period of the Imperial Cholas at this temple.
+Two Tamil inscriptions, engraved on the door jamb and written in 12th-century script, are dated to the 34th and 44th regnal years of Kulottunga Chola I.

 Significance

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanar Tirugnanasambandar.
 The temple is counted as one of the temples built on the banks of River Kaveri.

 Literary Mention

 Tirugnanasambandar describes the feature of the deity as: